rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 {{< alert >}}

 Utilizing snapshot is an effective method to restore old versions of data and deleted files.
 Snapshot utilize [hardlinks](https://en.wikipedia.org/wiki/Hard_link) and only changed and deleted files are saved as separate files in a snapshot.
 Files which are not changed are hardlinks to the original file.

 {{< /alert >}}

-{{< alert color="warning" >}}

 In every snapshot task, RsyncUI stores on the task, the *next* snapshot number to use.
 The snapshot number is only a running number, increased by one every time a snapshot task is executed.
 The rsync command automatically creates the next snapshotcatalog, by number, and stores the next snapshot number to use on the task.
 In the log view, the snapshot number is written as part of the timestamp of the log.

-{{< /alert >}}

 If a `file.txt` is saved in the first snapshot and never changed or deleted, the file `file.txt` in the latest snapshot is a hardlink to the original file in the first snapshot.
 If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.